anl13/MAMMAL_core/README.md

 # MAMMAL (Multi-Animal Mesh Model ALignment)
+## News
+[2023.
+06. 28] This is still an old version.
+New version with pig tail tracking and beagle dog tracking will be updated soon.
+Substantial changes will be merged.

+## Introduction
 ![](pics/teaser.png)
 This repository contains the core code of **MAMMAL** system proposed in paper _Three-dimensional surface motion capture of multiple freely moving pigs using MAMMAL_ (not publicly available yet).
 This is the **first** system demonstrating pose and shape reconstruction of socially interacting animals.
 Moreover, it is the **first** system to analyse pig behavior in three-dimensional space.

 ## Installation
 The code is written using C++ Std 17 on Visual Studio Community 2017.
 Please refer to `docs/INSTALL.md` for installation guide.
+If you have any problems, raise an issue and I will comment as soon as possible.

 ## Quick demo
 Please refer to `docs/Demo.md`.